TechisHeaven/kotion/README.md

-# Littlemove
+# Kotion

-### Littlemove project.
+### Kotion project.

-Littlemove Dashboard frotnend build in MERN stack and typescript.
+Kotion a notion clone made in Nextjs and typescript.

 ## Run Locally